 I’m honored to learn that these recordings have become part of the fabric of Dada’s teaching and brought so much inspiration to so many young dancers!
 In truth it was so long ago and those recordings were never on my radar because they were only used when I wasn’t around.
 The first time I heard them was in a school show at Cowell Theater in SF many years ago.
 At first I didn’t recognize my playing and thought someone else had recorded the music!

 I learned later that Dada would use some of these recordings when he traveled without musicians.
 Dancing to a recording, especially in performance. must be easier for the dancer; the music on tape is the same every time; in live performance, especially with Dada, the speed would vary (usually speeding up with the excitement of either Dada or the musicians) and sometimes I or Dada would forget a section and have to either patch it up quickly or just keep going.

 I’m speaking from experience: There is a group of about 15 of Khansahib’s early disciples who started in the 1960s and early 1970s.
 We each have solo careers of varying degrees and although we are friendly and occasionally played together over the years we did not regularly share our art with each other, especially as a group.
-Ten years ago I started a semi annual mehfil (gathering of artists) where we would come together and perform for each other and a very small audience, sometimes 6 in one evening and sometimes six on Saturday evening and six on Sunday morning.
-Knowing the others would be our harshest critics (it felt almost as intimidating as playing for Khansahib!) it was very challenging, but as time went on a generosity of spirit emerged and we became increasingly supportive and less competitive, realizing how each of our gifts had the potential to elevate the others.
+Ten years ago, I started a semi-annual mehfil (gathering of artists) where we would come together and perform for each other and a very small audience, sometimes six in one evening and sometimes six on Saturday evening and six on Sunday morning.
+Knowing the others would be our harshest critics (it felt almost as intimidating as playing for Khansahib!), it was very challenging.
+But as time went on, a generosity of spirit emerged and we became increasingly supportive and less competitive, realizing how each of our gifts had the potential to elevate the others.

 Sign up for our email list and receive the latest updates on classes, performances, and more.